dersuchendee/tiktok-tropification/README.md

 ## Citation

-> Silvia Cappa, Mariangela Giglio, and Anna Sofia Lippolis. **Literary Tropes as Prescriptive Devices: A Case Study from BookTok.** In *Proceedings of AIUCD 2026*.
-CNR – Institute of Cognitive Sciences and Technologies, Bologna, Italy; University of Bologna, Italy.
+> Silvia Cappa, Mariangela Giglio, and Anna Sofia Lippolis. **Literary Tropes as Prescriptive Devices: A Case Study from BookTok.** In *Proceedings of AIUCD 2026*. .

 ## Overview